Table of contents

 Some people with this condition develop other ailments of the heart and kidneys.
 For example, the urate crystals can accumulate in the kidneys and form kidney stones.

 The biological cause of gout is having too much urate (uric acid) in the blood, also known as hyperuricemia.
 About one quarter of those with hyperuricemia will develop gout.

-Urate is produced when the body breaks down certain chemicals called purines in food and drink.
-It is a byproduct that normally is removed through the body in the kidneys.
-If there is too much in the body or the kidneys are not effective at removing it, uric acid crystals can concentrate in the joints.
+If there is too much in the body or the kidneys are not effective at removing it, uric acid builds up forms needle-shaped crystals in the joints.
 This can result in activation of an inflammatory response at the site.
-Not everyone with high levels of uric acid develops gout.
+Not everyone with high levels of uric acid crystals develops gout.

 As noted by the National Institute of Arthritis and Musculoskeletal and Skin Diseases, risk factors that contribute to the condition are: